emecii/my-ideas-fyi/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Create, read, update, and delete product feedback requests
+- Create, read, update, and delete product idea requests
-- Receive form validations when trying to create/edit feedback requests
+- Receive form validations when trying to create/edit idea requests
 - Sort suggestions by most/least upvotes and most/least comments
 - Filter suggestions by category
-- Add comments and replies to a product feedback request
+- Add comments and replies to a product idea request
-- Upvote product feedback requests
+- Upvote product idea requests
 - **Bonus**: Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.